peter-t-wang315/CartPole/README.md

 ### Average score of v.1.2: 500

 v1.2 came after I realized that the score of v1.1 was bad was because it swings too fast.
 Therefore this iteration tries to not swing too fast while staying upright.

+## v2/REINFORCE AI

+### Average score after 5000 episodes: 450

+This version I followed the REINFORCE tutorial on Farama's Gymnasium documentation.
+Their solution was using Mujoco's Inverted Pendulum while I was using CartPole so I had to make minor tweaks to make it run correctly.